zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 Skipping yum-mysql-community (0.1.13) (frozen)
 ```

+[TODO: Update output to match a clean machine]

+As before, notice that the `myapp` cookbook was uploaded because it's version changed.

-### Apply your cookbook
+## 4. Apply your cookbook

-It's time to apply what you've done so far to your node.
-After you configured Apache, you bootstrapped a node and ran your cookbooks.
-After you configured MySQL, you ran `knife ssh` to apply your updated cookbook.
-Let's do the same for {our work on the PHP part}.
+Update your node's configuration by running `knife ssh` as you did before.

-Here's a reminder of how ...
+Here's a reminder of how to do so.

-#### Option 1: Use a user name and password
+### Option 1: Use a user name and password

 Replace `{address}` with your remote node's external address, `{user}` with your username, and `{password}` with your password.